Avoiding thick Tummy tuck scars

 The Lockwood technique has the following positive influences on the surgical outcome:

-• Less tension at the surface, more tension at the deeper layer
+Less tension at the surface, and more tension at the deeper layer

-By having less dissection of the tissues with the Lockwood technique, the skin flap preserves most of its blood supply.
-With more blood supply, the healing is better, faster, and with less scarring.
+By having less dissection of the tissues with the Lockwood technique , the skin flap preserves most of the blood supply, With more blood supply, the healing is better, faster and with less scarring.
+Better blood supply with the Lockwood means faster healing.
+With less tension at the surface of the scar, there is less tendency for the scar to rise up above the bikini line.

 A collage of photos of a patient, from different angles, before and after a Tummy tuck procedure.

 As if this were not enough, the Lockwood technique also has fewer complications than the traditional method.
+Less complications allows for a better healing incision.
 I use the Lockwood technique for all of my Tummy tuck and Body lift procedures.
 I have written about the use of the Lockwood technique in the Body lift procedure previously.
 You don’t need to have a thick scar following your Tummy tuck.

 Can the Tummy tuck scar be hidden way below my panty line?